gtechsltn/NET9_BlazorServerSide_BankingApp/README.md

 ## Data Protection:
 + Use HTTPS for all communications.
 + Encrypt sensitive data (e.g., passwords, transactions).
++ Enforce HTTPS: Add app.UseHttpsRedirection(); in Program.cs.
++ Validate Input:
+  + Use validation attributes like [Required], [MaxLength], etc.
+  + Add server-side validation to prevent injection attacks.
+  + Encrypt Sensitive Data: Use encryption for sensitive information such as passwords.

 ## Authentication
 + Implement JWT Tokens or ASP.NET Core Identity for secure login.